Children's Fellowship

 Originally, this organisation was called Kohhran Naupang pawl (Church Children Fellowship).
 The missionaries of the Baptist Missionary Society, Ms. Zoduhi (Ethel M. Oliver) and Ms Zomuani (Irene M. Good) at Serkawn, Lunglei, Mizoram first started this Fellowship.
 On every Sunday morning, before Church service, the Fellowship used to have service at Serkawn Boys’ School.
 In 1946, there were only around 30 members.
 Seats were reserved for them in the general church service.
 Boys and girls used to sit separately, under the guidance of adult leaders.
 This Fellowship continued to flourish smoothly under the guidance of different leaders selected by the local church.

 The need for this Fellowship was also felt elsewhere throughout Mizoram, resulting in the establishment of the same in different towns and villages throughout Mizoram.
 The Assembly of the Baptist Church of Mizoram felt the need for a proper organisation of this Fellowship and consequently placed the responsibility to the Mizoram Baptist Women Fellowship (Mizoram Baptist Kohhran Hmeichhe Pawl) to look after the children’s Fellowship at the Headquarters and asked every local church to establish this Christian Children Fellowship.
 The Mizoram Baptist Women Fellowship looked after the Children Fellowship from 1968 till 1983.
 From the Women Fellowship, the responsibility was shifted to the Central Sunday School Committee from 1984 till March 2001.
 Now, the Christian Children’s fellowship is being looked after by the Fellowship Organisations Department at the Headquarters.
-Today (2020) there are 333,84 members approximately in the Children’s Fellowship throughout Mizoram.
+Today (2024) there are 29,805 members approximately in the Children’s Fellowship throughout Mizoram.

-MEMBERSHIP: Every child below the age of 13 years or even above who are still treated as children can become members on their own choice.
+Every child below the age of 13 years or even above who are still treated as children can become members on their own choice.
 Roll call is made in every service.

-ORGANISATIONAL SET-UP: At the BCM Headquarters level, since March 2001 a Fellowship Organisations Department (FOD) was established, especially to look after all the fellowships - Women’s, Men’s, Youth and Children.
+At the BCM Headquarters level, since March 2001 a Fellowship Organisations Department (FOD) was established, especially to look after all the fellowships - Women’s, Men’s, Youth and Children.
 FOD is headed by a Director and there is also a Christian Children Fellowship Promoter who is in charge of all the activities of the Children Fellowship throughout Mizoram.

 At the pastorate level, previously, a Pastorate Christian Children Fellowship was established in almost every Pastorate area, which organised Annual Conferences.
 After the establishment of FOD, this Pastorate level fellowship was abolished but Annual Conference of every Pastorate is still held once a year.
 The organising is in the hands of the Pastorate Committee.